 Before upgrading a v1.12.x kube-apiserver using

-v1.13.x, etcd v2 data MUST by migrated to the v3 storage backend, and
+v1.13.x, etcd v2 data must be migrated to the v3 storage backend and

 The process for migrating from etcd2 to etcd3 is highly dependent on how the etcd cluster was deployed and configured, as well as how the Kubernetes cluster was deployed and configured.
 We recommend that you consult your cluster provider’s documentation to see if there is a predefined solution.